-Amended plans - The drainage field can be provided in compliance with building regs. within the blue line ownership boundary but not within the red line site boundary.

-Condition could be applied with the specific text "including the location of the drainage field which is to be designed in compliance with BS6297" and "occupation of the dwelling" included (Condition 7).
+Amended plans - The drainage field can be provided in compliance with building regs.
+A condition could be applied, including the specific texts "including the location of the drainage field which is to be designed in compliance with BS6297" and "occupation of the dwelling" (Condition 7).